idfubar/AV102/week4/communicating_effectively_in_online_forums.md

 Anyway I think the ability to slide backwards and forwards between those two states is potentially a very valuable aspect of a text chat.
-Asynchronous systems tend to have better persistence, with many chat systems having a limited history or visibility as regards previous chat messsages.
+Asynchronous systems tend to have better persistence, with many chat systems having a limited history or visibility as regards previous chat messages.
 Asynchronous forums likely encourage a broader participation, with it being easier to branch off into a different thread.
 Whereas it's more complicated to refer back to older chats in synchronous forums, in some